Day 1 at Lions Health: Use the data, stay persistent, and avoid being 'innovative'

 Lesson 5: Keep it personal.

-To get Jennifer Aniston on board for Shire's eyelove campaign, an unbranded initiative aimed at raising awareness about dry eye, Vic Noble, Shires's VP of marketing for ophthalmics, took a surprising approach.
+To get Jennifer Aniston on board for Shire's eyelove campaign, an unbranded initiative aimed at raising awareness about dry eye, Vic Noble, Shire's VP of marketing for ophthalmics, took a surprising approach.

 When requests to her staff didn't yield results, Noble, speaking during a Saturday panel session in the MM&M cabana, called “Getting to Yes,” wrote America's sweetheart a personal letter, asking her to participate in the campaign and tell her own story about religiously adhering to her eye drops.
 You know the rest of the story.